Occupational Driver’s License (ODL)

 Q: Where should I get it?

 A: We know the people who run Speedy SR-22.
-They are great.
-However you can google “SR-22 Texas” and a thousand companies will pop up to choose from.
+They are great!
+However, you can google “SR-22 Texas” and a thousand companies to choose from will pop up.

 Q: Can I buy it from my regular insurance company?
 Will they raise my rates?

 A: If your current insurance company sells SR-22, you can get it from them.
 Unfortunately, I don’t know if your rates will be affected by this decision.
 This is why many of our clients prefer to buy a non-owner’s policy and SR-22 bundle from Speedy SR-22.

 Q: What do I do with the proof of SR-22 insurance?

 A: Send us a copy.
 We need to attach it to the application for your ODL.
 Usually the insurance company will send it to us if you give them our contact info.